sh190128/visualize-graph-dist/README.md

 # Visualize-Graph-dist
 This is a visualized medical knowledge graph(demo) based on vue.

-Please click https://sh190128.github.io/visualize-graph-dist/ to see the demo
+Please click https://sh190128.github.io/visualize-graph-dist/ to have a try :smile:

 ## References